-Sources: Audited Annual Financial Report for fiscal years 2016-17 through 2018-19; Fiscal Year 2019-20 Unaudited Actuals; Fiscal Year 2020-21 Revised Budget; the District for the percentage of Total Governmental Funds Expenditures.
+Sources: Audited Annual Financial Report for fiscal years 2016-17 through 2019-20; Fiscal Year 2020-21 Revised Budget; the District for the percentage of Total Governmental Funds Expenditures.

 Actuarial Valuation.
 Since the June 30, 2015 valuation, CalPERS has employed an amortization and smoothing policy that apportions all gains and losses over a fixed 30-year period with the increases or decreases in the rate spread directly over a five-year period.
 In contrast, the previous policy spread investment returns over a 15-year period with experience gains and losses spread over a rolling 30-year period.
 On December 21, 2016, the CalPERS Board of Administration lowered the discount rate from 7.50 percent to 7.00 percent using a three-year phase-in beginning with the CalPERS Schools Pool Actuarial Valuation as of June 30, 2017.
 The amounts of the pension/award benefit obligation or UAAL will vary from time to time depending upon actuarial assumptions, and actual rates of return on investments, salary scales, and levels of contribution.
-See Table A-10 - "Actuarial Value of Schools Portion of CalPERS - Historical Funding Status" herein.
+See Table A-12 - "Actuarial Value of Schools Portion of CalPERS - Historical Funding Status" herein.

-The actuarial funding method used in the CalPERS Schools Pool Actuarial Valuation as of June 20, 2018 (the "2018 CalPERS Schools Pool Actuarial Valuation") is the "Entry Age Normal Cost Method".
-The 2018 CalPERS Schools Pool Actuarial Valuation assumes, among other things projected inflation of 2.625% and projected payroll growth of 2.875% compounded annually.
-The 2018 CalPERS Schools Pool Actuarial Valuation reflects a discount rate of 7.25% compounded annually (net of administrative expenses) as of June 30, 2017, 7.25% compounded annually (net of administrative expenses) as of June 30, 2018, and 7.0% compounded annually (net of administrative expenses) as of June 30, 2019.
-The CalPERS Board also adopted new demographic assumptions on December 19, 2017, including a reduction in the inflation assumption from 2.75% as of June 30, 2017, to 2.625% as of June 30, 2018, and finally to 2.50% as of June 30, 2019.
-The reduction in the inflation assumption results in decreases in both the normal cost and the accrued liabilities in the future.
-The overall payroll growth was reduced from 2.875% as of June 30, 2018 to 2.75% as of June 30, 2019.
-The UAAL and funded status of the Schools portion of CalPERS as of June 30 of fiscal years ended June 30, 2014 through June 30, 2018 are set forth in the following Table A-10.
+The actuarial funding method used in the CalPERS Schools Pool Actuarial Valuation as of June 30, 2019 (the "2019 CalPERS Schools Pool Actuarial Valuation") is the "Entry Age Normal Cost Method."
+The 2019 CalPERS Schools Pool Actuarial Valuation assumes, among other things, projected inflation of 2.50% and projected payroll growth of 2.75% compounded annually.
+The 2019 CalPERS Schools Pool Actuarial Valuation reflects a discount rate of 7.00% compounded annually (net of administrative expenses) as of June 30, 2019 (reduced from 7.25% in the prior valuation as of June 30, 2018).
+The overall payroll growth was reduced from 2.875% as of June 30, 2018.
+The UAAL and funded status of the Schools portion of CalPERS as of June 30 of fiscal years ended June 30, 2015 through June 30, 2019 are set forth in the following Table A-12.